atul2317/AI_mad_project/README.md

 score array be like [1, 0, 1] then the performance array would be like [-1, -1, -1, -1, -1, 2].
 Each time the performance array will be updated, the new value will be added at the last element of the array, and all previous values will be shifted one place left.
 The first value will be lost, as we have to analyze the performance of the last six gammes only. </li>

+  <li>The performance array will be stored in a SharedPreferences object.
+The SharedPreferences object is fetched at the start of the activity and an
+    alert dialog is presetned to the user suggesting about his or her performance. </li>

   <li><b>sumOfScore</b> method should summing up the values of score array.</li>